Rancho Santa Rita: History

-A claim for Rancho Santa Rita was filed with the Public Land Commission in 1852, and the grant was patented to John Yountz, administrator of the estate of José Dolores Pacheco in 1865.
+Pacheco petitioned the Commission for Ascertaining and Settling Private Land Claims in California for a U.S. patent of the land in 1852 but was rejected.
+The decision was overturned by the District Court in 1855, a decision upheld by the U.S. Supreme Court in 1857.
+For several years, a legal battle ensued between the owners of this rancho and of Rancho Valle de San Jose to the east regarding their common boundary line.
+This dispute was settled in 1863 and the land was patented to John Yountz, administrator of the estate of José Dolores Pacheco in 1865.

 In 1853, Rancho Santa Rita was sold to Augustin Alviso, grantee of Rancho Potrero de los Cerritos, by the heirs of Jose Delores Pacheco, Juana Pacheco and Salvio Pacheco.
 In 1854, Samuel B. Martin and West J. Martin purchased Rancho Santa Rita.
 They sold the ranch in 1865, and moved to Oakland.

 In 1865 William M. Mendenhall came to the valley, and in 1868 purchased 650 acre of the Rancho Santa Rita grant.
 During the period of the railroad boom in the late 1860s, Rancho Santa Rita was sub divided into fifteen farms.
 The farms were "small" tracts of about 300 acre to 3750 acre.
 The larger land owners consisted of J.W.
 Dougherty, 750 acre; Abdijah Baker, 2078 acre; and William Knox, 360 acre.

 In 1869 J.W.
 Kottinger and J.A.
 Neal each laid out and plotted a subdivision for a new town called Alisal, situated about five miles south of Dublin.
 By 1878 the village was an unincorporated town of about 500 people, later renamed Pleasanton.
 Like Livermore, Pleasanton attained its size and importance with coming of the Union Pacific Railroad.

 In the early 1880s, Count Valensin purchased 140 acre, Maas Suders purchased a strip of land from the Mendenhall's 650 acre, and Samuel Hewlett purchased 1600 acre.
 In 1894 the remainder of Rancho Santa Rita was offered for sale by Lagrance and Company of Oakland.

+Around 1888, canals were dug to drain Willow Marsh.
+This northern area of Pleasanton was then used as farmland to grow hops, until the water table was lowered by the Spring Valley Water Company pumping wells in adjoining lands, making the farm's artesian wells go dry.
+The area is now urbanized, and drains to Tassajara Creek and Arroyo de la Laguna, with Hopyard Road commemorating a bit of this history.

 In 1921 what was left of the Mexican grant was sold to Asa Mendenhall.